Win11Strove/babylon-chain/x/btclightclient/README.md

 ### Problem statement

-The Babylon chain needs to learn and validate a number of events that had happened on the Bitcoin chain.
+The Babylon chain needs to learn and validate a number of events that have happened on the Bitcoin chain.
 Those events are:

 1. `New checkpoint event` - Bitcoin Timestamping protocol requires checkpoints on Bitcoin to be reported back to Babylon.
-To do it securely, each checkpoint must be reported back along with the inclusion proof of transactions which carry this checkpoint.
+To do it securely, each checkpoint must be reported back along with the inclusion proof of transactions that carry this checkpoint.
 2. `New BTC delegation event` - Bitcoin Staking protocol requires staking transactions to be deep enough in the Bitcoin chain.
 Thus, the staking transactions also must be accompanied by the inclusion proof.

-To properly validate those inclusion proofs, the Babylon chain needs to know the current state of BTC chain i.e., what is current canonical chain recognized by BTC.
+To properly validate those inclusion proofs, the Babylon chain needs to know the current state of the BTC chain i.e., what is the current canonical chain recognized by BTC.

 ### Babylon's BTC light client design